g4brielvs/g4brielvs.github.io/_posts/2020-03-13-why-is-coronavirus-all-about-mathematics.md

 Once more, we visually check how sensitive those systems are to the *basic reproduction number*.

-Just imagine that rather than passing the infection on to 4 people, we slow it down to to 3, that is a 25% reduction of active cases at the peak.
-If 4 to 2, that number would be cut to half!
+Just imagine that rather than each infected patient passing the infection onto other $4$ people, we could slow it down to $3$, that would result in a 25% reduction of active cases at the peak.
+If social distancing from 4 to 2, the peak would be cut in half!

-By mitigating the infection, we will be able to not only to postpone the peak of the outbreak, but to bring the maximum number of active cases the at the peak to a lower ground and then to protect the most vulnerable by making them less susceptible and giving people the chance to get proper treatment.
+By mitigating the contamination, we will be able to not only to postpone the peak of the outbreak, but to bring the maximum number of active cases the at the peak to a lower ground and then to protect the most vulnerable by making them less susceptible and giving people the chance to get proper treatment.

 {% include posts/2020-03-13-why-is-coronavirus-all-about-mathematics/6.html %}
 <sub></sub>

-Another important point to make it is our resources, like healthcare and food supply chain, are limited and not postponing the peak of infection could stress them to a point where they could not operate, leading to catastrophe.
+Another important point to make is that our resources, like healthcare and food supply chain, are limited and not lowering the peak of infection could stress them to a point where they could not operate, leading to catastrophe.

 ### Herd immunity